A&W Logo

 A&W Root Beer Restaurants Logo 1948

-By the early fifties, the network was actively developing due to the prosperity of the credit system.
+By the early fifties, the chain was growing strongly due to the prosperity of the credit system.
 There were 450 beer stalls in America.
-And the logo changed in the direction of energy, gaining a red background.
-It showed the rapid development and great potential of the franchise.
-In 1950 Roy W. Allen sold the business to the California company A&W Root Beer Co and retired.
+The logo changed towards energy, acquiring a red background.
+This indicated the rapid development and great potential of the franchise.
+In 1950, Roy W. Allen sold the business to A&W Root Beer Co. of California and retired.

 1958 – 1961